tds333/stdconfigparser/docu/description.rst

 Sometimes, hopefully never, you have the need for more complex configuration structure.
 If you cannot avoid it and you really need something like a deeper structure or you have demand of types in your value lists I have also a solution for it.
-The solution is json.
+The solution is JSON.
 Why?
 What?
 Yes in this complex case I don't reinvent the wheel.
 Most users for a Python application are already familiar to the Python syntax and JSON is nearly similar.
-It is documented and easy to write.
+It is documented and easy to read/write.
 But you may ask, I want to comment complex stuff.
 The answer is, yes you can.
 Comments are handled by the ConfigParser in a normal way.
 Only line comments are allowed.
 Also empty lines.
 But value indent must also be kept for JSON values.
+Even if you use JSON values keep in mind the value is handled as multi line string by the parser before you get it.
 I considered also providing ast.literal_eval().
 But after first test, removed it in favor of using JSON.
 There is one simple problem with literal_eval, if you have a demand for Python 2 you will be in the bytes, str, unicode hell of it.